nitindermohan/oak-new-docs/content/docs/concepts/oakestra-extensions/hooks.md

   noindex: false # false (default) or true
 ---

-## What are Hooks?
-Hooks are a mechanism in Oakestra designed to enhance system flexibility by allowing components to react to specific life-cycle events within the system.
-Unlike addons, which extend functionality by adding components, Hooks enable services to "listen" and respond to the dynamic state changes of entities like applications or services within Oakestra.
+Hooks are a mechanism in Oakestra designed to enhance system flexibility by allowing components to react to specific lifecycle events within the system.
+Unlike addons, which extend functionality by adding components, hooks enable services to listen and respond to the dynamic state changes of entities like applications or services within Oakestra.

 ## Life-Cycle Events
 Life-cycle events refer to different stages in the existence of entities managed by Oakestra.
 Hooks focus on three primary event types for entities: